ma-ha/lowcode-data-app/README.md

 Property features:
 - you can select a property for the data table filter
-- you can define a property as "API managed", means zou will see it only in the table, but there is no input available in the add/change GUI form
+- you can define a property as "API managed", means zo u will see it only in the table, but there is no input available in the add/change GUI form

 *Important:* The entity id scope is globally within a top level scope between apps.